caixunshiren/Highway-Decision-Transformer/README.md

 ## Models
 ### [Benchmark: Behaviour Cloning](/modules/behaviour_cloning.py)

 This is one of two benchmark models used by the original DT paper.
-By following an imitation-learning approach, we planned to develop an agent to mimic the behaviours of the expert on which it is trained on.
+By following an imitation-learning approach, we developed an agent to mimic the behaviours of the expert on which it is trained on.

 ### Benchmark: Conservative Q-Learning

 The is the state-of-the-art offline RL method.
 It uses a temporal difference learning approach.

-The model is yet to be created.

 ### [Baseline Decision Transformer](/modules/decision_transformer.py)